annaznvc/ostep-anna/aufgabe27/twentyseven.md

 - Konflikt 1: main liest balance während worker balance schreibt

 - Konflikt 2: main schreibt balance während worker balance schreibt

+>2.
+What happens when you remove one of the offending lines of code?
+Now add a lock around one of the updates to the shared variable, and then around both.
+What does helgrind report in each of these cases?

+- Wenn man problematischen code rausnimmt, dann meldet helgrind nichts
+-